-SYNERGY - the sum of its parts are greater than the whole.
+SYNERGY - the whole is greater than the sum of its parts

-Film and Television is ALL about collaboration and is one of Nicholson's favorite aspects of the medium.
-We LOVE the SYNERGY of bringing talented artists together to create and share their gifts.
+Film and Television is ALL about collaboration and one of Nicholson's favorite aspects of the medium.
+He loves the SYNERGY of bringing talented artists together to create and share their gifts.

 Synergy was born out of the frustration of working within a studio system that dictates when and where you get to work.
-Tired of waiting for permission to work - we decided to take a more pro-active approach to filmmaking and fully embrace the emerging independent film movement.
+Tired of waiting for permission to work, we decided to take a more proactive approach to filmmaking and fully embrace the emerging independent film movement in the Midwest.

 Nicholson is thankful and excited to be working with such awesome producer partners, especially his dear friend and mentor, Brian Avery.